codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/packaging-compilation.md

      - npm run test
 {% endhighlight %}

-This pipeline downloads the `node:11` image on the Codefresh build machine, launches it, and passes it to your source code.
+This pipeline downloads the `node:11` image to the Codefresh build machine, launches it, and passes it to your source code.
 It then runs the commands `npm install` and `npm run test`.
 The result is that your source code can be packaged without actually installing Node.js on the build machine beforehand.

 You can mix and match different images in the same pipeline.
 Let's say for example that you have a single repository that contains a front-end in Node.js and a back-end in Java.
 You can easily create a pipeline that deals with both: